alanng10/class-lang/Docue/Article/Word/a.md

 Word "think" has meaning that is thinking.

+Word "cap" has meaning that is practical limit.

 Word "red" has meaning that is color col.

 Word "green" has meaning that is color hor.